 iFixit has claimed it was a wrong move by Apple and this is how the right-to-repair movement has been flagged online.
 Sadly, the chances are high that millions of iPhone users are still not aware of this.

-It’s quite hard for the local and third-party repair professionals to get involved with the thousands of dollars of equipment for microsoldering.
-Whereas interested professionals can also enroll themselves under Apple’s repairing program to get trained and access screen repairing.
+It’s quite hard for local and third-party repair professionals to get involved with the thousands of dollars of equipment for microsoldering.
+Whereas interested professionals can also enroll themselves in Apple’s repair program to get trained and access screen repair.

 It’s definitely killing local and third-party repair services by a huge margin.
 Some reports are claiming that luckily Apple has faced so much criticism regarding it and decided to remove this policy after the backlash.